Automate the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.

 What To Build First

-For a small business, I would usually check these in order:
+For a small business, I would check these in order:

 1. Lead follow-up that pauses when someone replies.